 Insider tips: the bigger regional market is on Thursdays.
 Come early morning when it is busiest.

 2. Tulpar Lake

 Tulpar Kol is a beautiful mountain lake in the Alay mountains.
-It is certaonly not the only lake, but one of the lakes that is easiest to visit.
-In summer there are several yurt camps making Tulpar kol lake an excellent place to stay a few days.
+It is certainly not the only lake, but one of the lakes that is easiest to visit from Sary Mogul.
+In summer there are several yurt camps making it an excellent place to stay a few days.

-You can either relax and get a sense of the Kyrgyz nomadic lifestyle or take several day hikes from Tulpar Kol lake in the area.
-Example day hikes are the hike to Lenin Peak Basecamp and the Travellers pass or to the Tuiuk Gorge
+You can either relax and get a sense of the Kyrgyz nomadic lifestyle or take several day hikes in the area.
+Example day hikes from Tulpar lake are the hike to Lenin Peak Basecamp and the Travellers pass or to the Tuiuk Gorge